abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 However, our diagram is not yet fully external, as it depends on the idea of the singleton set, i.e. the set with one _element_.
 Furthermore, this makes the whole definition circular, as we cannot define the concept of a one-element set, without the concept of element.

 To avoid these difficulties, we devise a way to define the singleton set, using just functions.
 We do it in the same way that we did for products and sums - by using a unique property that the singleton set has.
+In particular, in the last chapter we learned the following:

+{: .theorem}

-In particular, there is exactly one function from any other set to the singleton set i.e. if $1$ is the singleton set, then we have exactly one function $X \to 1$ for all objects $$X$$ i.e. $\forall  X  \exists!
+> There is a unique function from any set to any singleton set.

+If $1$ is the singleton set, then we have exactly one function $X \to 1$ for all objects $$X$$ i.e. $\forall  X  \exists!
 (X \to 1)$ (where $\exists!$ means "Exists unique").

 ![Terminal object](../02_category/terminal_object_internal.svg)